AntonioIIOlaguer/quizzler-app/README.md

 # Quizzler – True/False Quiz Game

 Quizzler is a lightweight, GUI‑based quiz game built with Python and Tkinter.
 It pulls trivia questions in real time from the public Open Trivia Database, presents them to the user one at a time, and keeps track of your score.
-It’s a fun project for learning about REST APIs, basic game logic and building simple desktop apps in Python.

 ## 🎯 Features
 - Simple graphical interface using the built‑in tkinter module.